 If your business has an extensive line-up of products and you need great customization options, then you should go with Magento development for your business.

 If you foresee huge growth for your business and need a platform to keep pace, Magento will help you.

 Finally – if you are willing to bear the initial set-up costs and have someone do the ‘techy’ stuff for you, then Magento’s robust software will help you scale up pretty well.

-When you should choose Shopify?
+When should you choose Shopify?

-Now, lets’ see how Shopify fares at the final countdown.
+Now, let’s see how Shopify fares at the final countdown.
 When should you pick Shopify as your platform partner?
 Shopify is the simple and relatively straightforward solution to setting up online stores.

 If you are a start-up or a small business, then Shopify’s ease of use and the hosted solution will fit your bill.
 You absolutely don’t have to have the technical knowledge or understanding of coding to build a powerful site on Shopify.